True Bible Facts and Biblical Stories

 -

-Scripture reveals that knowledge will greatly increase.
+Scripture reveals that knowledge will significantly increase in the future.

 -